 Clause 7 covers payment.
 The agreed daily rates must be inserted here.
 If the Sub-Contractor is to be paid separately for materials and other expenses, the first option in clause 7.2 should be chosen and the second option deleted.
 If the Sub-Contractor is not to receive any separate payment for expenses, the second option should be chosen.
-The Sub-Contractor is required to submit an invoice after practical completion of the Works.
+The Sub-Contractor is required to submit invoices on a monthly basis.
 A specified percentage of the sum due to the Sub-Contractor (e.g. 5%) is retained until four months after practical completion or one month after any defects have been remedied.

 Clause 8 deals with non-competition and non-solicitation.
 These optional provisions protect the Contractor by restricting the Sub-Contractor's ability to provide similar services for competitors and by preventing the Sub-Contractor from "poaching" the Contractor's staff or clients.
 Both restrictions are subject to optional limitations including time and geographical radius.

 Clause 9 is compliant with the GDPR.
 One or both sub-clauses in square brackets should be retained, if and as appropriate, where there is to be any data processing (sub-clause 9.6) and/or data sharing (sub-clause 9.5).
 However, if there is to be data processing but you prefer not to have to prepare a separate Data Processing Agreement (referred to in sub-clause 9.6), you may, in place of 9.6, insert our data processing clauses numbered 1.2 – 1.8 and Schedule: you will find them by clicking here.